Focus04/focus/README.md

 * With your text editor, navigate into the `.env` file and replace `your_bot_token` with the token you just copied, then hit save.
 ### 3. Configuring the bot
-  * The bot uses custom emojis for some of its commands, so it's mandatory that you supply it with custom emoji IDs.
-One of the cool things about bots is that they have some nitro privileges, which enables them to send custom emojis *anywhere*.
-With that said, you can proceed to open Discord and create a support server for the bot.
-There you can upload 7 custom emojis for the 6 different command categories and moderation actions logs (I personally use a pushpin).
-Or you can upload the emojis to any server as long as it has the bot in it.
-It's very important that you keep the bot in the server at all times!

-  * Go to your `User Settings`, navigate to `Advanced` and enable `Developer Mode`.
-This will allow you to copy IDs of any Discord element.

-  * Back to your server, type a `\` in the message input field, then select one of the custom emojis you uploaded.
-This will show you the ID of the emoji (an 18 digits number) - copy it.
-Go to the code editor, open the `config.json` file and replace the `changeme` in `staffEmojiId` with an emoji ID you copied.

-  * Repeat for the remaining 6 emojis (editing the `changeme` value in `infoEmojiId`, `loggingEmojiId`, `welcomeEmojiId`, `funEmojiId`, `debugEmojiId` and `pinEmojiId`).

   * The bot offers suggestions and bug reporting features.
 For those to work, you have to create 2 channels for suggestions and bug reports respectively.

   * Right click on the suggestions channel, then hit `Copy ID`.
 Replace the `changeme` in the `suggestionChId` field with the ID you copied.